ssyevuo/pingpong-project/README.md

 - The ball moves according to its `speed_x` and `speed_y` attributes.
 - When collision is detected the vertical speed is reversed.

+## Paddle Collision

+- Collision detected between the ball and the paddle is implemented using `pygame.Rect.colliderect()`.
+- The ball's horizontal speed is reversed upon collision with either of the two paddles.